moss-l/bhs-js-testing/elements-of-stylish-code.md

-organize the deck by suit so all the hearts are together and all the diamonds together, etc. rather than just one random deck you have a deck organized into four parts, each of which is fairly cohesive, and thus the deck as a whole has more discernable structure.
+organize the deck by suit so all the hearts are together and all the diamonds together, etc. rather than just one random deck you have a deck organized into four parts, each of which is fairly cohesive, and thus the deck as a whole has more discernible structure.

 ### Increase cohesion with small functions